benjaminhadfield/search-engine/README.md

 **[`Retriever`](https://github.com/benjaminhadfield/search-engine/blob/master/src/com/benhadfield/retriever/Retriever.java)**
-The `Retriever` class builds a map of terms to term location whilst terms are indexed.
+The `Retriever` class builds a map of term to term location whilst terms are indexed.
 This map can then be queried using the `get()` method to return the encoded locations of the relevant files.

 ```java